dodyg/practical-aspnetcore/README.md

   * [Caching 2 - File dependency](/projects/caching-2)

     Add file dependency to your caching so when the file changes, your cache expires.

-    You need to put the cache file in your `project.json` so it gets copied over, e.g.

-    `"buildOptions": {
-        "emitEntryPoint": true,
-        "copyToOutput": ["cache-file.txt"]
-    }`

-    Note: example 1 is forthcoming.
-The inspiration has not arrived yet.
+Make sure to set `cache-file.txt` to copy over to bin.

   * [Caching 3 - Cache removal event](/projects/caching-3)